salsita/node-pg-migrate/docs/src/baseline.md

   `{ schema, name }`, and column defaults as `pgm.func(…)`, as PostgreSQL stores them.
 - Owners, grants, publications, subscriptions, the migrations table and objects that belong to an extension are left out, like in the SQL baseline.
-- Materialized views are created with their data, from the tables as they are when it runs.
+- Materialized views are created `WITH NO DATA`, like in the SQL baseline: refresh them after the first run.
+- Indexes that aren't valid, such as what a failed `CREATE INDEX CONCURRENTLY` leaves, are left out like pg_dump does.
+A partitioned table's are kept.
-- With `decamelize: true` in your config, `baseline` refuses identifiers that `decamelize` would rename, such as `LegacyCustomer`.
+- With `decamelize: true` in your config, `baseline` refuses names that `decamelize` would rename, such as `LegacyCustomer`: identifiers, constraint names and the settings of a function's `SET` clause (PostgreSQL stores `SET timezone` as `TimeZone`).
 Use `--format sql` for that database.

 **What becomes a `pgm` call:** schemas, extensions, enums and composite types, domains, sequences, tables with their columns, identity and generated columns and comments,